UC3Music/songbook-tools/README.md

 - [examples/](examples/) - Directory with minimally markuped song examples.

-- [song-directory-to-songbook.py](song-directory-to-songbook.py) - Given a directory composed by minimally markuped songs, generate a LaTeX songbook.
+- [song-directory-to-songbook.py](song-directory-to-songbook.py) - Given a directory composed by minimally markuped songs, generate a pdf songbook via LaTeX.

-- [song-directory-transpose.py](song-directory-transpose.py) - Given a directory composed by minimally markuped songs, transpose all the chords.
+- [song-directory-transpose.py](song-directory-transpose.py) - Given a directory composed by minimally markuped songs, create a new directory with transposed chords (by number of semitones and/or capo/drop removal).

 - [extra-tools/](extra-tools/) - Directory with extra tools.